mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 once; in such cases, the second acquisition increases the character's expertise in that skill.
-Upon the first acquisition of a skill, the player writes the skill name, followed by a dash and the number 1 (thus: navigation-1 ).
+Upon the first acquisition of a skill, the player writes the skill name, followed by a dash and the number1 (thus: navigation-1 ).
 The second time the skill is acquired, the number is increased to show greater expertise (thus: navigation-2).
 Additional acquisitions of the same skill will increase this skill level to 3, 4, or even higher.
 The acquired skills table provides four basic types of
 results: characteristic alterations (such as +1 strength), weapons expertise (such as blade combat). transport skills (such as ATV). and basic skills (such as navigation).
 Characteristic Alterations: Expressed as an addition to (or subtraction from) a character's ability.
 In this category, alterations tend to affect strength, dexterity, or endurance (although some services can affect other abilities as well).
 Characteristic alterations are applied immediately, and require no further attention.
 An example of a characteristic alteration is +1 dexterity.